 Everything happens inside the plugin.
 I can move notes around, change timing, adjust velocity, and delete or add notes without switching to my DAW’s piano roll.
 This keeps my workflow smooth and focused.

-Once I create something I like, I just drag it straight onto a MIDI track.
-No complicated routing or exporting steps.
-It works with any VST instrument in my setup.
+Once I create something I like, I can drag it right onto a MIDI track.
+There are no complicated steps, and it works with any VST instrument I use.

 - Style-Based Presets